phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/03-project-skeleton.md

 In a first iteration, we will set up a basic project that contains some Agda code, and add a Flake that...

-1. describes how to install Agda and the Agda [standard library][agda-stdlib]
+1. Describes how to install Agda and the Agda [standard library][agda-stdlib].
-1. has instructions for type-checking our code
+1. Has instructions for type-checking our code.

 We'll call our project _Playground_.
 First, create a new directory that will contain the project, and enter it: